JJPPeters/clTEM/docs/guide/input.md

 ### Extra information

 To add any more information, clTEM will look at the comments section as a sort of header section for the columns.
 This has defaults and multiple options to try and easily support as much as possible.
-They keywords that are looked for are `A`, `x`, `y`, `z`, `occ`, `u`, `ux`, `uy` and `uz`.
+They keywords that are looked for are `A`, `x`, `y`, `z`, `occ`, `u`, `u1`, `u2` and `u3`.
 Any other terms will be ignored, so comments can be added (just make sure they don't contain any of these terms separated by spaces).

 `A`, `x`, `y`, `z` do not need to be stated, if none of them are found, it is assumed that they form columns 1-4 in the order shown.
 Other terms are then treated as columns 5 onwards, in the order they are written in the comments section.